 Scammers start an online relationship with you.
 This can last for weeks, even months.
-It can even evolve to text or phone calls.
+It can even evolve into text or phone calls.
 The key is you never meet and they start asking for money or personal information.
-Usually they ask for money is for a plane ticket to come see you, or a family tragedy they need help with.
+Usually, they ask for money is for a plane ticket to come to see you, or a family tragedy they need help with.

 You have never met, yet they ask for money.
 They may live out of the country.

 They have you sign up for credit cards or offer to help you with bank accounts.